Log in

 Declaration example.

-Ending EDI training with a commitment box, asking learners to make a promise to contribute to an inclusive workplace, can help to align your workforce towards the same aim and provide them with a shared understanding of what’s expected from them going forward.
-This builds on the more traditional “I have read and understood this content” checkboxes to provide a tangible commitment to address the issues and adapt behaviour.
+We recommend ending EDI training with a commitment box.
+Ask learners to promise to contribute to an inclusive workplace.
+This can help to align your workforce towards the same aim and provide them with a shared understanding of what’s expected from them.
+It builds on the more traditional “I have read and understood this content” checkboxes to provide a tangible commitment to address the issues and adapt behaviour.

 As ever, using digital training allows you to get creative and create a solution that’s right for you and your business.
-Using elearning for EDI training can allow you to make the subject engaging and impactful.
-You can use rich media, innovative technology and user interaction to ensure that your learners are getting the most out of the training.
+Using elearning for EDI training allows you to make the subject engaging and impactful.
+You can use rich media, innovative technology and user interaction to ensure your learners are getting the most out of the training.

 So, get creative and think about how you want your learning to make a difference and stand out from the crowd.